boschrexroth/ctrlx-automation-sdk/samples-net/README.md

 3. Install the .NET SDK

-      Run the following commands in your WSL console
+      Run the following commands in your virtual machine console

             sudo apt-get update; \
                   sudo apt-get install -y apt-transport-https && \
                   sudo apt-get update && \
                   sudo apt-get install -y dotnet-sdk-5.0

 If you're using __ASP.NET__, install the ASP.NET Runtime

-      Run the following commands in your WSL console
+      Run the following commands in your virtual machine console

           sudo apt-get install -y aspnetcore-runtime-5.0

 1. Check your installed SDK's

-      Run the following command in your WSL console
+      Run the following command in your virtual machine console

             dotnet --list-sdks